A Brief History of Beijing's Subway System

 The most controversial decision of the initial line was the demolition of the capital’s historic inner city wall to make way for the subway, since Chairman Mao favoured demolishing the wall over demolishing homes.
 In the end, Premier Zhou Enlai managed to preserve several walls and gates, such as Qianmen with its arrow tower, by slightly altering the course of the subway.

-On January 15, 1971, the initial line began operation on a trial basis be-tween Beijing Railway Station and Gongzhufen.
+The initial subway began operations on a trial basis between Beijing Railway Station and Gongzhufen (it was then called Lixin - (立新) on January 15, 1971.
 Only those in possession of credential letters from their work units could purchase tickets, which cost ¥0.10.
 Overall, the line delivered 8.28 million rides in 1971, averaging 28,000 riders per day.
 On December 27, 1972, travellers no longer needed to present credential letters to be allowed to buy tickets.

 The next year, the line was extended to Pingguoyuan and reached 23.6 km in length with 17 stations and 132 train trips per day.
 Annual ridership grew to 22.2 million in 1976 to 28.4 million in 1977, 30.9 million in 1978, and 55.2 million in 1980.
 In 1981 it had risen to 64.7 million, to 72.5 million in 1982 and to 82 million in 1983.
 On September 20, 1984, a second line was opened to the public, created from the eastern half of the initial line and corresponding to what is now the southern half of the present-day Line 2.
 It ran 16.1 km from Fuxingmen to Jianguomen with 16 stations.
 Ridership reached 105 million in 1985.